Are there Jews in our region? You bet. We believe this is a GREAT area and community to be Jewish.

 Looking for a Jewish Home?

 Are you Jewish and looking to connect to other Jews?
 We would love to meet you.
 You certainly do not need to become a member to just come by and say, "shalom."
 Membership in our congregation isn’t based on how much you give.
 We don’t even use the word “membership dues” in any of our language, anywhere.
-We ask that you consider giving voluntarily to support our community and we have a suggested annual commitment that follows these guidelines:
+We have a suggested annual commitment that follows these guidelines:

 - No one is ever turned away based on what you give.